-You’re a Visual Studio enthusiast!
-You want to get your hands on the latest pre-release Visual Studio innovations, bug fixes, and platform support, and you don’t mind providing us with feedback to help make Visual Studio better.
+If you are a Visual Studio enthusiast you’ll want to get your hands on the latest pre-release Visual Studio Preview that contains innovations, bug fixes, and platform support not yet in Visual Studio.
+Your feedback will help ensure we release only the best.
 All new tools and platform support will be first released to “Preview”.
+Check out the release rhythm to learn about the overall release model.

 Yes, Visual Studio and Visual Studio “Preview” can be installed side-by-side on the same device.
 If you are using extensions, you will need to reinstall them for each instance of Visual Studio.
 Note that installing both will not double the size of your Visual Studio installation because some components are shared between the two.
 For example, if you install the Windows SDK for both instances, the Windows SDK will be installed only once on your computer.